 Strategic Drift connotes the slight shift from the predetermined course of action or direction to another one, often unwanted, specifically in the long run.

-It is the step by step decline of the competitive action, leading to the failure of the firm to identify and react to the change in the business environment.
+It is the step-by-step decline of the competitive action, leading to the failure of the firm to identify and react to the change in the business environment.

-Stages of Strategic Drift
+Concept of Strategic Drift

 There are four stages in strategic drift, as represented in the figure:

-Hence, here the change required should be transformational, rather than incremental.
+Hence, here the change required should be transformational rather than incremental.

 Transformational Change or Death: At this stage, the firm has two alternatives: